tc39/proposal-intl-duration-format/README.md

 #### Design

 For each field `foo`, there is an option `fooDisplay` that is set to `"auto"` by default.
 Setting that option to `"always"` causes that field to be displayed even if it is zero; for example, to always show the "day" field, set `{ dayDisplay: "always" }`.
 If you specify the style for that field by setting the `foo` option, then the default for `fooDisplay` becomes `"always"`; for example, `{ day: "short" }` implies `{ day: "short", dayDisplay: "always" }`.

-### Round

-* Users wants to decide if they are going to round the smallest field or not.
-* for example:
-  + Without rounding option
-    - 1 hour and 30.6 minutes.
-  + With rounding option
-    - 1 hour and 31 minutes.

-#### Design

-* Users could use `Temporal.Duration#round` function.

 ### Locale-aware format